arthavmane/portfolio/README.md

 ## About me
 Hi!
 My name is Arthav Mane.
 I'm currently pursuing my B.Tech. in Electronics Engineering from [Sardar Patel Institute of Technology](https://www.spit.ac.in/), Mumbai.
+My interests are in data science, machine learning, computer vision, natural language processing, speech recognition and artificial intelligence.
+I like working with unstructured data such as images, videos, texts and audio.

 [//]: <> (## What am I currently working on?)